DiogoAbu/react-native-template-superop/README.md

 This is a React Native Template that comes pre-configured with tons of stuff.
 It serves as a start point to your new app.

+Checkout the [repo](https://github.com/DiogoAbu/awesome-app) of the example gif below:

 ![Usage example](.github/assets/example.gif)

 ## 🎨 Features